• Home

 Potty Training

 We will assist in potty training with the understanding that it will only work if we work together.
-Your child will not learn if they do not do it while in my care and at home.
+Your child will not learn if they do not do it while in our care and at home.
 You must work with your child at home, either during vacation or over a weekend before we will begin potty training here.
 Clothing should be easy to manage to encourage self‑help skills.
-Buckles, belts, overalls and suspenders when in a hurry to use the bathroom may create a problem.
-I also require that each potty training child have 6 changes of clothing, training pants or pull ups.
+Buckles, belts, overalls and suspenders, when in a hurry to use the bathroom, may create a problem.
+We also require that each potty training child have 6 changes of clothing, training pants or pull ups.
 As with diapers, we do not supply pull-ups.
-If they are required at any time of the day, you are expected to provide them.
+If they are required at any time during the day, you are expected to provide them.

 Is your child ready to be Potty Trained?
 Check those that apply to your child.